 The main objective is to learn different methods based on Biomolecules (mainly antibodies and DNA based methods) by applying them in the detection of a target.
 The target selected is the SARS-CoV-2.
 Virus.
 Four different analytical challenges will be addressed, as described above.
 All these approaches will be discussed in the final project.
 The project will be developed step by step by meeting different milestones, and the lectures will help you out to achieve these milestones.

 Introductory lesson of different approaches to detect communicable diseases

-In this lesson you will find the different approaches in order to obtain a final diagnosis in the case of any infection disease, taking as a model SARS-CoV-2 virus.
+This lesson is a summary of the different approaches in order to obtain a final diagnosis in the case of any infection disease, taking as a model SARS-CoV-2 virus.
 The link will be activated soon

 Find general information about SARS-CoV-2 virus infection and diseases.
 Write a summary about the virus that will help you to build up the introduction for the project.
 It will be the DELIVERABLE 1.